charkitch/Absurd-Ruby/README.md

   The method creates an array and then returns a hash of four key-value pairs.
 The key of add points to a lambda that pushes the argument passed to the lambda when it is called into the array created when the stack generator is called.
-The key of remove points to a lambda that pops the last element off of the stack and return that element.
+The key of remove points to a lambda, when called, that pops the last element off of the stack and returns that element.
 The key of peek points to a lambda that returns the most recently added element in the array.
 The key of empty points to a lambda that when invoked returns a boolean indicating if the stack is empty.

   An example of invocation is below with a useful error on line 8.